lume/cli/README.md

 ## TODOs

 -   [ ] Add support for JSX (specifically Solid JSX expressions which requires Babel).
--   [ ] Allow override of Webpack config
+-   [ ] Allow overriding of Webpack config.
+-   [ ] Allow overriding of Babel config.
 -   [x] Don't commit global.js (and its map) on version changes, we can tell people to get it from unpkg, GitHub, and how to build it.
 -   [ ] Output both a global.js and global.min.js